Ochiltree County, Texas: Education

-Of the population aged 25 and older (5,441 people), 14.6% did not have a high-school diploma, while 12.9% statewide are without a high-school diploma.
-About 27% of the county claimed that a high-school diploma was their highest level of educational attainment, compared with 24.8% statewide; 16.1% had a bachelor's degree or higher, compared with 23.2% statewide.
+Of the population aged 25 and older (5,441 people), 14.6% did not have a high school diploma, compared with 12.9% statewide.
+About 27% of the county's residents reported that a high school diploma was their highest level of educational attainment, compared with 24.8% statewide; 16.1% had a bachelor's degree or higher, compared with 23.2% statewide.

 The Allen campus of Frank Phillips College is located in Perryton.